MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

 If CSD was performed with the same single set of (average) WM, GM and CSF response functions for all subjects, then the resulting output of :ref:`mtnormalise` should make the amplitudes comparable between those subjects as well.

 Note that this step is crucial in the FBA pipeline, even if bias field correction was applied during the preprocessing stage, as the latter does not correct for global intensity differences between subjects.

-..
-WARNING:: We recommend you that you check that the normalisation scale (computed during intensity normalisation) is not influenced by the variable of interest in your study.
-For example if one group contains global (widespread) changes in white matter T2, then this may directly influence the intensity normalisation and therefore bias downstream analysis of apparent fibre density (FD).
-To check this, you can perform an equivalence test to ensure the overall normalisation scale does not differ between groups.
-To output these overall normalisation scales for all subjects use :code:`mrinfo */wmfod_norm.mif -property lognorm_scale`.

 9. Generate a study-specific unbiased FOD template